aimms/documentation/webui/library.rst

 .. aimms:set:: AllPageIDs

   This set includes all the page ID for all page types added to the :doc:`page-manager` (page tree).

+  .. aimms:index:: indexPageId

 .. aimms:set:: AllPageTypes

   This set includes the different page types, currently page, side panel and dialog.

+  .. aimms:index:: apt

 .. aimms:set:: AllSidePanelPages

+  :SubsetOf: :any:`AllPageIDs`

   This set includes all the side panel pages added to the Page Manager.

+  .. aimms:index:: aspp

 .. aimms:set:: AllDialogPages

+  :SubsetOf: :any:`AllPageIDs`

   This set includes all the dialog pages added to the Page Manager.

+  .. aimms:index:: adp

-.. aimms:set:: PageType(indexPageId)
+.. aimms:elementparameter:: PageType(indexPageId)

+  :Range: :any:`AllPageTypes`

-  This string parameter indexed on :any:`AllPageIDs` set maps which page type applies to which page id.
+  This element parameter indexed on :any:`AllPageIDs` set maps which page type applies to which page id.

-.. aimms:set:: PagePath(indexPageId)
+.. aimms:stringparameter:: PagePath(indexPageId)

   This string parameter indexed on :any:`AllPageIDs` set maps the path for each page created.

-.. aimms:set:: PageName(indexPageId)
+.. aimms:stringparameter:: PageName(indexPageId)

   This string parameter indexed on :any:`AllPageIDs` set maps the path for each page created.